matthijscox/Blog/pages/2022-07-12-why-julia-response.md

 * Some valid concerns and the community is taking them seriously.
 * Mostly an ecosystem problem that is slowly being addressed.
 * Formalizing Abstract Interfaces will solve this problem.
-* With Julia you can shoot yourself in the foot … as with any other programming languages.
+* With Julia you can shoot yourself in the foot … as with any other programming language.
 * We need to improve documentation.
 * Every Julia release is tested against all registered packages, need some help for "correctness" that can be easily addressed.